granada-pool/ADA/README.md

 # ADA-Staking
 Cardano (ADA) Staking Pool

-A truly decentralized staking pool with a hybrid solution implementing a block producer and a backup relay on a data center and a main relay node in a basement server (powered with renewable energy).
+A truly decentralized staking pool with a hybrid solution implementing a block producer and a main relay node in a basement server in Zurich (powered with renewable energy) and a backup relay on a data center in Germany.

 Hosted in Switzerland and Germany and operated by a cool vegan software engineer.

+We use ASUS Mini PCs with 16GB RAM and 256GB SSD.

 GranADA monthly helps refugee families in countries with humanitarian crisis by contributing to the World Food Programm